jdkaplan/art/README.md

 **Reproduction**

-This is a boolean, represented as a `1` or a `0`, stating whether or not this tile induces brushes to reproduce.  `1` means yes, and `0` means no here.
+This is a boolean, represented as a `1` or a `0`, stating whether this tile induces brushes to reproduce.  `1` means yes, and `0` means no here.

 **Transformation**

 This will include a single ASCII character which represents what the tile will transform into when it transitions or decays after contact with a brush.
 However, this character can be prefixed with a whole decimal number which will indicate its _stability_, as described above.
-For example, `6B` indicates a tile will, after 6 encounters with brushes, turn into a `B` tile.
+For example, `6B` indicates that a tile will, after 6 encounters with brushes, turn into a `B` tile.
 If no stability prefix is given, the stability is assumed to be `1`.

 **Spawn**